chef/chef/CONTRIBUTING.md

-### Repro Steps:
+### Steps to Reproduce:
 [If you are filing an issue what are the things we need to do in order to repro your problem?]

 ### Expected Result:
-[What are you expecting to happen as the consequence of above repro steps?]
+[What are you expecting to happen as the consequence of above reproduction steps?]

 ### Actual Result:
-[What actually happens after the repro steps?]
+[What actually happens after the reproduction steps?]
 ```

 ## <a name="release"></a> Chef Release Cycles

 Our primary shipping vehicle is operating system specific packages that includes
   all the requirements of Chef.
+We call these [Omnibus packages](https://github.com/opscode/omnibus-ruby)./cheffff

 We also release our software as gems to [Rubygems](http://rubygems.org/) but we strongly
   recommend using Chef packages since they are the only combination of native libraries &